P-p-H-d/mlib/README.md

 ##### bool name\_empty\_p(const name\_t concurrent)

 Return true if the container is empty, false otherwise.
-This method is only defined if the base container exports the TEST\_EMPTY operator.
+This method is only defined if the base container exports the EMPTY\_P operator.

 ##### void name\_set\_at(name\_t concurrent, key\_t key, value\_t value)